-CKI is the largest publicly listed infrastructure company in Hong Kong with diversified investments in Energy Infrastructure, Transportation Infrastructure, Water Infrastructure, Waste Management, Waste-to-energy and Infrastructure Related Business.
+CKI is a global infrastructure company that has diversified investments in Energy Infrastructure, Transportation Infrastructure, Water Infrastructure, Waste Management, Waste-to-energy and Infrastructure Related Businesses.

-Operating in Hong Kong, Mainland China, the United Kingdom, the Netherlands, Portugal, Australia, New Zealand and Canada, CKI is a leading player in the global infrastructure arena.
+CKI's investments and operations span Hong Kong, Mainland China, the United Kingdom, the Netherlands, Portugal, Australia, New Zealand and Canada.

-- CKI holds a 38.87% interest in Power Assets Holdings Limited (Power Assets), a global investor in power and utility-related businesses with investments in electricity generation, transmission and distribution, renewable energy, energy-from-waste and gas distribution.
+- CKI holds a 38.87% interest in Power Assets Holdings Limited (Power Assets), a global investor in power and utility-related businesses with investments in electricity generation, transmission and distribution, renewable energy; energy-from-waste; energy pipelines and gas distribution.
 In Hong Kong, Power Assets through HK Electric Investments and HK Electric Investments Limited holds 33.37% of The Hongkong Electric Company, Limited ("HK Electric").
 HK Electric is the sole electricity supplier for 569,000 customers on Hong Kong Island and Lamma Island.

 - In the Netherlands, CKI has interests in AVR, the country's largest energy-from-waste company.
 AVR operates two waste treatment plants: Rozenburg in the Port of Rotterdam area, and Duiven near the German border.

 - In New Zealand, CKI has shareholding in Wellington Electricity, a power distribution business which distributes electricity to the capital city of Wellington, as well as Porirua and the Hutt Valley Regions.
-CKI also owns EnviroWaste, a diversified, vertically integrated waste management company that has national coverage in the country.
+CKI also owns EnviroNZ, a diversified, vertically integrated waste management company that has national coverage in the country.

 - In Canada, CKI has interests in six generating plants in Ontario, Alberta and Saskatchewan.
 CKI also holds interest in Park'N Fly, the largest off-airport car park company in Canada, and the only national operator.
 In addition, CKI has interests in Husky Midstream Limited Partnership, which comprises oil pipelines, storage facilities and ancillary assets.